-It is a must see and therefore it’s no wonder the spectacular location is used so much in movies.
+It's a must-see destination, so it’s no wonder that this spectacular location is such a popular filming spot.
 And Harry Potter was no exception.
-Glen Coe’s mountains and scenic valley were used in many shots across the different films.
+Glen Coe’s mountains and stunning valley scenery have featured in many shots across the different films.

 But you’ll probably recognise it specifically from Prisoner of Azkaban.
 Imagine Hagrid’s Hut, right there… do you see it?